ymatrix-data/gpupgrade/README.md

 To implement a new command, you will need to implement a commander (see the cobra documentation and files in the `cli/commanders` directory for examples) and add it to the tree of commands in `cli/gpupgrade_main.go` to tell the parser about your new command.

+### Bash Completion

+You can source the `cli/bash/bash-completion.sh` script from your `~/.bash_completion` config, or copy it into your system's completions directory (e.g.  `/etc/bash_completion.d` on Debian), to get tab completion for the gpupgrade utility.

 ## Testing

 ### Unit testing overall